Find support

 • accessing support – the site contains a unique searchable database which lists young onset dementia support groups and services across the UK

-Their dementia specialist Admiral Nurses are available if you would like practical or emotional support around young onset dementia; call their Helpline on 0800 888 6678 (Monday to Friday 9am-9pm, Saturday and Sunday 9am-5pm) or email helpline@dementiauk.org.
+Its dementia specialist Admiral Nurses are available if you would like practical or emotional support around young onset dementia; call the Helpline on 0800 888 6678 (Monday to Friday 9am-9pm, Saturday and Sunday 9am-5pm) or email helpline@dementiauk.org.
 Or you can book a phone or video call appointment with an Admiral Nurse, please visit dementiauk.org/book-a-clinic-appointment

 Alzheimer’s Research UK